GatorisGreater/Quiz-App/README.md

 ![Quiz App Screenshot](https://github.com/gatorisgreater/portfolio/blob/master/assets/quiz-app.PNG "Quiz App Screenshot")

 ### UX
-Use this app to prove your Simpsons trivia knowledge.
+Use this app to prove your Simpsons knowledge.
 Answer 5 questions and receive right or wrong feedback for each question.
 You cannot skip a question without answering.
-After the 5th question you'll receive your final score and the option to start the quiz over.
+After the 5th question you'll receive your final score and the option to start over.

 ### Tech Stack